Skip to main content

 Trading Card Standards

-Written by Joseph Odera
+Written by Dria Waldroup

-Updated over 2 months ago
+Updated over 10 months ago

 To ensure quality, consistency, and transparency when selling trading cards on Drip, we’ve outlined key standards across four areas: